 1996 - David Thompson made his reds bow from the bench in our 2-0 home defeat of Arsenal, with Steve McManaman netting a brace.

 1901 - Forward Tosh Johnson was born in Dalton-in-Furness, Lancashire.
-He crossed the park in March 1934, having claimed the Second Division title and FA Cup with the Blues, and netted eight times in 38 reds games before joining Darwen in August 1936.
+He crossed the park in March 1934, having claimed the First and Second Division titles and FA Cup with the Blues, and netted eight times in 38 reds games before joining Darwen in August 1936.

 Firsts and lasts against the Blades